jblavos-ut/jblavos-ut/README.md

 ## Guiding Principles

-In my role as a VP of Engineering, I am responsible for creating an enviroment that make success likely, and  leading our engineering team towards success.
-This document serves as a guide to understand me as a person, my role at Usertesting, vision, committment to supporting my team, PANDE and Usertesting, and my expectations of the same.
+In my role as a VP of Engineering, I am responsible for creating an environment that makes success likely and leading our engineering team toward success.

 <details>